TurkuNLP/LLM_document_descriptors/README.md

 7. In `run_generate_descriptors.sh`, change `--account` to your project.
 It is recommended to reserve a full node, i.e., 8 GPUs because reserving less tends to cause NCCL errors.
 You have to give a `--run-id`, e.g. 'run1'.
 All other parameters are set to reasonable defaults that you can change if you want to.

-8. Run the descriptor generation pipeline: `sbatch run_vllm.sh`
+8. Run the descriptor generation pipeline: `sbatch run_generate_descriptors.sh`.
+The `--num-rewrites` parameter will have a big impact on how long the run takes.
+Set it to `0` for fastest processing but possibly worse results.
+With `--num-rewrites=0` processing a batch of 500 documents takes about 10 minutes and with `--num-rewrites=3` it takes about one hour.